How to Build a JavaScript QR Code Generator with Python and Pyodide

 }

-Specify the Mode of the QR Code
+Step 4: Specify the QR Code Encoding Mode

 A QR code has the following modes to encode the data: numeric, alphanumeric, kanji, byte, and structured append.